Nambour: Geography

 Nambour is 101 km north of the state capital, Brisbane.
 The town lies in the sub-tropical hinterland of the Sunshine Coast at the foot of the Blackall Range It was the administrative centre and capital of the Maroochy Shire and is now the administrative centre of the Sunshine Coast Region.
 The greater Nambour region includes surrounding suburbs such as Burnside, Coes Creek, and Perwillowen.

-Nambour–Mapleton Road exits to the west.
+Nambour–Mapleton Road exits to the west and Nambour–Bli Bli Road to the east.

 Etymology

 The name is derived from the Aboriginal word "naamba", referring to the red-flowering bottle brush Callistemon viminalis.